higj/psp/README.md

 ## Configuring the script

-After installing the PhpSpreadsheet library you must specify the Composer directory in `config.php`.
+If you chose to install the PhpSpreadsheet library you must specify the Composer directory in `config.php`.
 It usually looks like `C:/Users/<USER_NAME>/vendor/autoload.php` in Windows.

 ## Using the script